Banner of Kid Headshots

 An Update to the Nation’s First Pediatric Injury Equity Review

-In 2022, we established the Massachusetts Pediatric Injury Equity Review (MassPIER) – a new process for reviewing inequities in injuries and identifying recommendations with experts in injury surveillance, child fatality review and legislative advocacy.
-Now, we are proud to share an update to this process to help hospitals across the country ensure more equitable care for children.
+In 2022, we established the Massachusetts Pediatric Injury Equity Review (MassPIER) – a new process for reviewing inequities in injuries and identifying recommendations with experts in injury surveillance, child death review and legislative advocacy.
+Now, we are proud to share an update to this process to help teams across the country ensure more equitable prevention and care for children.

 A Framework for Understanding the Cause of Inequities

-This project, supported by the Bloomberg American Health Initiative, builds off an effective, data-informed process built on the Injury Equity Framework.
-The project was developed in 2021 and has helped Child Fatality Review teams and other public health focused groups identify drivers of childhood injury and develop meaningful recommendations.
+This project, supported by the Bloomberg American Health Initiative, builds on this conceptual framework.
+The project was developed in 2022 and has helped Child Death Review teams and other groups identify drivers of childhood injury and develop meaningful recommendations.
 This enhanced model provides practical, easy-to-use tools that can be used to identify and address factors that impact the health and safety of children in their communities.
-The updated model and tools are described in depth in the accompanying toolkit, available for download.
+The updated model and tools are described in depth in the accompanying toolkit.

 A Process Built on Real-World Feedback

-After launching the MassPIER project in Massachusetts in 2021, the team gathered interview and focus group responses from Child Death Review teams throughout the state and nation.
+After launching the MassPIER project in Massachusetts, the team gathered interview and focus group responses from Child Death Review teams throughout the state and nation.
 Using feedback from the interviews and focus groups, the team adapted the process and expanded resources to support teams across the country in systematically assessing injury trends and generating actionable recommendations.

 The PIER model is adaptable for use at local, regional, or state levels and can be applied beyond fatality review teams to any group aiming to reduce injury‑related harm and eliminate disparities.
 Through a lens that prioritizes equity, systems thinking, and collaboration, PIER guides teams from problem identification to actionable solutions.